Paid social that brings in customers, not just clicks.

 Can you work alongside an existing creative agency?

 Yes.
 Paid social sits cleanly next to a creative shop as long as roles are defined.
-We run the media, they produce the assets, we feed performance data back to inform the next round.
+I run the media.
+The creative shop produces the assets.
+Performance data flows back to inform the next round.

 -